 such report, in accord with established law and Department protocols, procedures, and policies.
 Face-to-face assessments, casework, and follow-up of reports of self-neglect by the provider agencies designated to receive reports of self-neglect shall be subject to sufficient appropriation for statewide implementation of assessments, casework, and follow-up of reports of self-neglect.
 In the absence of sufficient appropriation for statewide implementation of assessments, casework, and follow-up of reports of self-neglect, the designated adult protective services provider agency shall refer all reports of self-neglect to the appropriate agency or agencies as designated by the Department for any follow-up.
 The assessment shall include, but not be limited to, a visit

 to the residence of the eligible adult who is the subject of the report and

-may include interviews or consultations with service agencies or
+shall include interviews or consultations regarding the allegations with service agencies, immediate family members, and

 If, after the assessment, the provider agency determines that the case is

-substantiated it shall develop a service care plan for the eligible adult and may report its findings to the appropriate law enforcement agency in accord with established law and Department protocols, procedures, and policies.
+substantiated it shall develop a service care plan for the eligible adult and may report its findings at any time during the case to the appropriate law enforcement agency in accord with established law and Department protocols, procedures, and policies.